Taiko2k/Tauon/README.md

 For __Other Linux distributions__, a standalone **Flatpak** package is availiable.

  1. If you have not already, make sure you have correctly installed and configured Flatpak for your distro.
 See https://flatpak.org/setup/.
-Specificaly you will need to have the flatpak repo added:
+Specificaly you will need to have the flathub repo added:

      `flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`